G4M3R-N0ST4LG14/CAD_For_VLSI_Final_Project/README.md

 .end

 The following code is how the PLA output will look like:

 .i [number of inputs]

-.o F (Simply because I don't like it otherwise the output of the PLA will always be F) (This is because I prefer the output SOP format to be F(inputs) = SOP) (If you would like to change it to match whatever the input file has listed go to read_blif_file() and add it there) .ilb [list of inputs]
+.o F (Simply because I don't like it otherwise the output of the PLA will always be F) (This is because I prefer the output SOP format to be F(inputs) = SOP) (If you would like to change it to match whatever the input file has listed go to read_blif_file() and add it there)

+.ilb [list of inputs]

 .ob [character of outputs]
 [minterms]
 (0s indicate 'not', 1s indicate true, - indicate don't cares) (example of A'D: 0--1
 .e

+An example of an input and output file is also listed with the py file

 ## Issues with creating project
 The biggest issue with tackling this project was dealing with the Prime Implicants as making the algorithm find the essential implicants would require a lot of effort.